From Causal Discovery to Dynamic Causal Inference in Neural Time Series: Extended Panel Analysis Setup

 \subsection{Results}

-This section reports results for the extended panel analysis based on the 75-year sample and interprets them in relation to the main results presented in Section 5.
-The purpose of this appendix is not to introduce new findings, but to assess the robustness of DCNAR’s dynamic causal behavior under substantially increased temporal support.
+This section reports results for the extended panel analysis based on the 75-year sample and interprets them in relation to the main results presented in Section~5 of the main paper.
+The purpose is to assess the robustness of DCNAR's dynamic causal behavior under substantially increased temporal support.

-\paragraph{Predictive and distributional performance.} Panels (A)–(C) of Figure 3 summarize predictive distribution accuracy and calibration across models.
+\paragraph{Predictive and distributional performance.} Panels (A)--(C) of Figure~\ref{fig:supp_fig3} summarize predictive distribution accuracy and calibration across models.
 As in the main analysis, DCNAR achieves predictive performance comparable to linear and time-varying VAR baselines across forecast horizons.
 Differences in CRPS and one-step distributional accuracy are modest, and no model consistently dominates across all horizons.

-Empirical coverage of nominal 90\% prediction intervals remains stable for DCNAR across horizons, with coverage behavior similar to that observed in the shorter panel.
-The LSTM baseline again exhibits undercoverage, indicating miscalibrated uncertainty despite competitive point forecasts in some regimes.
-These patterns closely mirror those observed in the main analysis, suggesting that increased temporal depth does not materially alter relative predictive or calibration performance.
+Empirical coverage of nominal 90\% prediction intervals remains stable for DCNAR across horizons, while the LSTM baseline again exhibits undercoverage.

-\paragraph{Impulse response behavior.} Panel (D) of Figure 3 presents a representative counterfactual impulse response for Albania following a positive shock to freedom of expression.
-The qualitative behavior of the DCNAR impulse response is consistent with the main results: the response is smooth, monotonic, and gradually decaying over the forecast horizon.
+\paragraph{Impulse response and counterfactual behavior.} Panel (D) of Figure~\ref{fig:supp_fig3} presents a representative counterfactual impulse response for Albania following a positive shock to freedom of expression; the response is smooth, monotonic, and gradually decaying, while Ridge VAR and TV-VAR again exhibit oscillations and sign reversals.
+Figure~\ref{fig:supp_fig4} extends the analysis to system-level counterfactual trajectories, summarized using the $L^2$ norm across all variables.
+Under DCNAR, counterfactual paths diverge smoothly from baseline and remain bounded over the forecast horizon, with cross-country magnitude differences reflecting known institutional heterogeneity.

-In contrast, Ridge VAR and TV-VAR responses again exhibit oscillations and sign reversals, while the LSTM response remains difficult to interpret causally.
-The persistence of these qualitative differences in a substantially longer panel indicates that DCNAR’s impulse-response behavior is not an artifact of short time series or limited temporal resolution.
+The persistence of these qualitative differences in a substantially longer panel indicates that DCNAR's behavior is not an artifact of short time series or limited temporal resolution.

-\paragraph{System-level counterfactual dynamics.} Figure 4 extends the analysis to system-level counterfactual trajectories, summarized using the $L^2$ norm across all variables, for multiple countries.
-Under DCNAR, counterfactual paths diverge smoothly from their corresponding baseline trajectories and remain bounded over the forecast horizon.
-Differences in magnitude across countries reflect known heterogeneity in institutional configurations, while the qualitative form of the response is consistent.

-The absence of explosive growth, erratic oscillation, or abrupt reversals in these trajectories provides further evidence that the learned structural prior stabilizes dynamic inference even when substantially more temporal information is available.

 \paragraph{Implications for stability.} Taken together, the extended panel results reinforce the central claim of the paper: DCNAR yields stable and interpretable dynamic causal behavior across data regimes with very different temporal characteristics.
 The consistency of impulse responses and counterfactual trajectories across the 35-year and 75-year panels suggests that DCNAR captures persistent features of the underlying data-generating process rather than overfitting to a particular sample window.